home-assistant/home-assistant.io/source/_integrations/freebox.markdown

 ## Alarm control panel

-This platform offers you view and control Freebox alarm control panel
+This integration allows you to view and control the Freebox alarm control panel.